+Prevention by antibiotics.
 If somebody has been exposed to whooping cough then prophylactic antibiotics should be given if prevention is deemed necessary.
-It is believed that this can prevent infection occurring.
-Booster vaccine can also be given

-The vaccine I am aware of in the UK that is licenced for adults and children of 3 and over is called Repevax and is made by Sanofi-Pasteur.
-This can be obtained from a pharmacy on prescription and needs to be given under medical supervision.
+There are two vaccines licenced for adults and children in the UK, Repevax® and Boostrix®-IPV.
+These can be obtained from a pharmacy on prescription and need to be given under medical supervision.
 It boosts tetanus, diphtheria, pertussis and polio.

 In the USA there is a similar vaccine called Adacel which is for 11-64 year olds.
 It contains Tetanus, diphtheria and acellular pertussis vaccine.
 It is made by Sanofi-Pasteur.